graphhopper/directions-api/docs-tour-optimization.md

 ## JSON Input

-This is JSON input you need to post to (via body):
+This is JSON specification you need to post to:

 `
 "https://graphhopper.com/api/1/vrp/optimize?key=[YOUR_KEY]"